Fantastic Fruits and Vegetables

-- Heck, there's even Pokemon who are fruits or vegetables: Exeggecute, Sunkern, Seedot, Ludicolo, Tropius (technically its banana beard), Cherubi, Cherrim, Whimiscott (based on the cotton plant as well as the Vegetable Lamb of Tartary), Ferroseed and Ferrothorn (if horse-chestnuts are considered as "fruit").
+- Heck, there's even Pokemon who are fruits or vegetables: Exeggecute, Sunkern, Seedot, Ludicolo, Tropius (technically its banana beard), Cherubi, Cherrim, Whimiscott (based on the cotton plant as well as the Vegetable Lamb of Tartary), Ferroseed and Ferrothorn (if horse-chestnuts are considered as "fruit"), and Bounsweet.

 - There are also a series of inedible fruits in the Johto region called apricorns that served as the invention of the first Pokeball.

 - In the remakes, apricorns can be juiced, and the juice fed to Pokemon to improve their Pokeathelon stats.

 - The mushrooms from the Super Mario Bros. series.

 - Everything found in the Shivering Isles Expansion Pack of The Elder Scrolls IV: Oblivion, with a large side order of Fungus Humongous.

 - Any World of Mana series game that allows you to own an orchard.